kubeflow/examples/object_detection/submit_job.md

 ks param set tf-training-job numGpu 1
 ```

-The overridable parameters for the `tf-training-job` component are:
+Here is a quick description for the `tf-training-job` component parameters:

 - `image` string, docker image to use
 - `mountPath` string, Volume mount path